RP 208 #1. BECAUSE GOD SANCTIFIED THE SEVENTH DAY SABBATH

 (Psalm 89:34) "My covenant I will not break, nor alter the thing that is gone out of my lips."

-(Isaiah 8:20) "To the law and to the testimony: if they speak not according to this word, it is because there is no light in them."
+(Isaiah 8:20) "To the law and to the testimony: if they do not speak according to this word, it is because there is no light in them."

 we can know that there is no light in those who do not speak according to the ten commandments.